luerhard/chapter_regression_and_artifical/main.md

 Immigrants bring along changing traditions and norms and this may hinder pursuing conservation values that include appreciation of stability of society, and respect, commitment and acceptance of the customs and ideas that traditional culture or religion provide.
 In other words, the arrival of immigrants is coupled with potential societal changes that are opposite to the preferences of conservative individuals.
 Therefore, we expect conservative individuals to reject immigration.
 On the other hand, the motivational goals or preferences embedded in self-transcendence values (especially universalism) are promoted by the arrival of immigrants (Sagiv and Schwartz 1995; Davidov et al. 2008a).
 Self-transcendence values include understanding, appreciation, tolerance and protection for the welfare of people and for nature.
 The arrival of immigrants provides opportunities for individuals to realise these self- transcendent values.
 In other words, the arrival of immigrants is coupled with potential societal changes that are in harmony with the preferences of self-transcendent individuals.
 Thus, we expect self-transcendent individuals to support immigration.
 <!-- copy ende -->

-We control for _income_, which which is measured with the variable `hincfel` and asks about the feeling about the household's present income.
+We control for _income_, which is measured with the variable `hincfel` and asks about the feeling about the household's present income.
 This one is chosen over the objective household income to reduce the number of missing values.
 Additionally, we control for _age_ (`agea`), _religiosity_ (`rlgdgr`), _education_ (`educyrs`), self-position on a _left-right scale_ (`lrscale`), and _gender_ (`gndr`).

-[^av]: The variables used here are ask on a 4-point scale how many immigrants of different groups respondents would like to allow into their country.
+[^av]: The variables used here are asked on a 4-point scale how many immigrants of different groups respondents would like to allow into their country.
 1. many/few immigrants of different race/ethnic groups e(as majority) `imdfetn`, 2.  many/few immigrants of same race/ethnic groups (as majority) `imsmetn`, 3. many/few immigrants from poorer countries outside Europe `impcntr`.
 All items are recoded so that higher levels indicate more accepted immigrants.

-[^schwartz]: The measures are construction according to the ESS website.
+[^schwartz]: The measures are constructed according to the ESS website.
 All items were recoded so that higher levels indicate more agreement.

-## Assessing model fit
+## Assessing goodness-of-fit

-We have a plethora of pseudo $R^2$ measures to assess goodness-of-fit, or the Akaike and Bayesion information criterion to compare and select models.
+We have a plethora of pseudo $R^2$ measures to assess goodness-of-fit, or the Akaike / Bayesian information criterion (AIC/BIC) to compare and select models.
-The basic idea behind these procedures in the social sciences is always to use all available data to fit the best possible model and to use one of the above mentioned measures to tell us  how good our model fits the underlying data.
+The basic idea behind these procedures in the social sciences is always to use all available data to fit the best possible model and to use one of the above-mentioned measures to tell us how well our model fits the underlying data.
 Herein lies the probably biggest difference to what machine learners do.
+In constraining themselves to rather 'simple' linear models, only including variables (and interaction effects) that do have a strong foundation in theory, traditional statistics avoids a very big problem in the machine learning realm: _overfitting_.
+Overfitting describes a phenomenon where a complex model with a lot of parameters is able to fit the underlying data very well but fails to predict unseen (new) data points.
+To overcome this, it has become customary split the data set into multiple parts and only to use part of the data to train the model and the rest of the data to evaluate the predictive performance.
+We call this the _train-test-split_.
+It allows us to evaluate if our models only learns the noise (unexplained variance) in our data in a way that it is able to predict data that it has never seen before.
+Once the final model configuration is decided, all data are used to train the final model.
+A drawback of this procedure, of course, is that we are not able to evaluate the model on all data and are still at risk of _overfitting_ and there is a trade-off to be made when deciding in how large the test set should be.
+Larger test sets usually mean higher confidence in the validation results but they come at the price of reduced available data for the training step.
+Fortunately, methods exist to ensure predictive power on all data --- one of which is called _K-Fold Cross-Validation_.
+It describes an approach in which the data is split into $K$ equally sized parts where $K-1$ parts are used for training and the remaining part is used for validation.
+$K$ is often times $3$ or $5$ in these cases.
+This is repeated $K$ times until every part of the data has been the test set exactly once.
+Usually, the average over all $K$ model validation metrics is taken, resulting in numbers where all parts of the data are part of the training _and_ the validation step for the computational cost of having to train $K$ models instead of one in order to validate.

+## Lasso Regression

+## Random Forest